YOGA AND MEDITATION RETREAT PROGRAM

 Day 4: Ritual bathing in Mother Ganga

-Day 5: Walk to Him River
+Day 5: Walk in the forest to the viewpoint

 Day 6: Garden tour